Learn how to set up an automatic user and hosts integration between your organization's Azure Active Directory and AskCody

 - Choose a default country.

-The country selected is just a technical requirement for the sync to properly and will not have an effect on your AskCody settings.
+The country selected is just a technical requirement for the integration to properly and will not have an effect on your AskCody settings.

 - Click Save when done.
 Then click on Save changes on the top right corner.

-InfoFrom now on, the Global Administrator is no longer needed to set up the Azure AD Sync.
-However, in order to change any settings in the Azure AD Sync's configuration from now on, the user making those changes needs to exist in your organization's Active Directory (information mostly relevant for organizations that hire third parties to perform changes in the configuration of the Azure AD Sync).
+InfoFrom now on, the Global Administrator is no longer needed to set up the Azure AD Integration.
+However, in order to change any settings in the Azure AD Integration's configuration from now on, the user making those changes needs to exist in your organization's Active Directory (information mostly relevant for organizations that hire third parties to perform changes in the configuration of the Azure AD Integration).

 - Click on Add group on the Root group you just created in the AskCody Azure AD Portal, to add an additional group.

-InfoRemember to add a System Owner group including you as a user, to not exclude yourself from the sync.
-Otherwise, this will deny you access to the system afterwards.
+InfoRemember to add a System Owner group including you as a user, to not exclude yourself from the integration.
+Otherwise, this will deny you access to the system afterward.

 - Configure the group as needed with the possibilities below: